LittlePrairie

 With the appropriate permits and trained crews, prescribed burns are perfectly legal inside of Des Moines city limits.
 In fact, the city parks department conducts prescribed burns on the many prairie stands in our parks.

 But, to be perfectly honest, we haven’t quite figured out how we will make this part work yet.
 We have a few ideas.
-But we also have a few more years before we need to have our plan together—more to come.
+But we also have a few months before we need to have our plan together—more to come.